gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 ### How to integrate the code into workflow?
 How to customize it by dynamic IN issueKey parameter?

-The steps below demonstrates the general rule of using gijFacade in Scriptrunner features:
+The steps below demonstrate the general rule of using gijFacade in ScriptRunner features:

-*   Create a `Scriptrunner Listener` which will be triggered by adding a comment to an issue.
-If the issue has git commits then the listener will move the issue to the `IN PROGRESS` status.
+*   Create a `ScriptRunner Listener` which will be triggered by adding a comment to an issue.
+If the issue has git commits, the listener will transition the issue to the `IN PROGRESS` status.

-    *   Open Scriptrunner Listeners (Jira settings ➜ Manage apps ➜ Scriptrunner **Listeners**).
+    *   Open ScriptRunner Listeners (Jira settings ➜ Manage apps ➜ ScriptRunner **Listeners**).

     ![](/wp-content/uploads/gijfacade-scriptrunner-listeners.png)